 - Failure to complete program requirements within eighteen (18) months of the program start (150% of planned completion) will lead to termination in the program unless a specific alternative plan is agreed upon between the intern and the Program Director.

 Traditionally, interns graduating from the Yale New Haven Hospital Dietetic Internship have been well prepared for various careers in dietetics.

 By the end of the program you will demonstrate your skills by functioning in place of a staff member on one or more clinical, community, or management services.

-Over the past 5 years, the internship has a 96% first time pass rate and a 100% pass within 1 year of first attempt on the Registration Exam for Dietitians.
+Over the past 3 years, the internship has a 100% pass within 1 year of first attempt on the Registration Exam for Dietitians.